 - Outcome measurement

-Disalvo, D, Luckett, T, Bennett, A, Davidson, P & Agar, M 2019, 'Pharmacists' perspectives on medication reviews for long-term care residents with advanced dementia: a qualitative study.', International journal of clinical pharmacy, vol. 41, no. 4, pp. 950-962.View/Download from: UTS OPUS or Publisher's site
+Disalvo, D, Luckett, T, Bennett, A, Davidson, P & Agar, M 2019, 'Pharmacists' perspectives on medication reviews for long-term care residents with advanced dementia: a qualitative study.', International journal of clinical pharmacy, vol. 41, no. 4, pp. 950-962.View/Download from: Publisher's site

 Background Medication reviews by pharmacists have been shown to identify and reduce drug-related problems in long-term care residents.
 Objective To explore pharmacist perspectives of the Australian Government funded pharmacist-conducted residential medication management review and its role improving the quality and safety of prescribing in long-term care, in particular for those living with advanced dementia.
 Setting Australian Long-term care pharmacists.
 Method A qualitative research methodology approach using semi-structured interviews was used, with participants pharmacists with Residential Medication Management Review experience.
 Interviews were recorded, transcribed and coded utilising a meta-model of Physician-Community Pharmacy Collaboration in medication review.
 Main outcome measure Pharmacists' perspectives on the Residential Medication Management Review and how to improve the quality of reviews for residents with advanced dementia.
 Results Fifteen accredited pharmacists participated.
 The majority believed that the Residential Medication Management Review had the potential to improve the quality and safety of medicines but highlighted systemic issues that worked against collaborative practice.
 Participants emphasised the importance of three-way collaboration between general practitioners, pharmacists and nursing staff and highlighted key strategies for its optimisation.
 Conclusion Incorporating avenues for greater communication between team members can improve collaboration between health professionals and ultimately the quality of medication reviews.